istio/istio/samples/apps/bookinfo/CONSUL.md

 When a service instance is brought up in docker, the [Registrator](http://gliderlabs.github.io/registrator/latest/) automatically registers the service in Consul.

-Noted that Istio pilot is running inside each app container so as to coordinate Envoy and the service mesh.
+Note that Istio pilot is running inside each app container so as to coordinate Envoy and the service mesh.

-## Prequisites
+## Prerequisites

  * Clone Istio Pilot [repo](https://github.com/istio/pilot) (required only if building images locally)